fabric8io/fabric8-spring/docs/getting-started.md

 There's an interesting dynamic between "yah we need this" and "well, it's too complicated".
 We can hope and pray and ignore it?
 But really, what if we just made it easier to build your Docker images and deploy to Kubernetes?
 That's what the fabric8 tooling does for you.
 It allows you to just use the same developer tools you use today and take advantage of building and deploying cloud-native applications on Kubernetes.

 ## Do I need to do anything different for my Spring Boot app?
 No!
-We don't have to do anything special or esoteric.
 Here's how we get started.

 ## Create your Spring Boot application

 Go to http://start.spring.io and create your app.
 That's it.
 You have other options too:

-1) With Spring Tool Suite (STS)
+1. With Spring Tool Suite (STS)
-2) with Spring Initializr CLI
+2. with Spring Initializr CLI
-3) With JBoss Developer Studio (see below)
+3. With JBoss Developer Studio (see below)
-4) With IntelliJ, Eclipse, Netbeans (via JBoss Forge -- see below)
+4. With IntelliJ, Eclipse, Netbeans (via JBoss Forge -- see below)
-5) With the Fabric8 console
+5. With the Fabric8 console for CI/CD

+We can also do with these, but will be covered in a different section:

-6) With JBoss Forge CLI
+* With JBoss Forge CLI
-7) With maven archetypes/fabric8 quickstarts
+* With maven archetypes/fabric8 quickstarts